ISI Directory

 - Hardware lab with wide variety of FPGA boards

-- Novel algorithm for improved sparse Ising optimization, with demonstrated world best results on MaxCut benchmark problems:
+- Novel heuristic algorithm called Cosm for sparse Ising optimization, with demonstrated best results on the largest Gset Ising/Max-Cut benchmark problems: